 Once you identify the triggers, then you can take steps to change things.

 Once you know what it is that sets you off, whether it be a particular type of day, a certain song, somebody’s perfume or whatever, you can start to consciously change your reaction to it.

 One such technique is grounding.
 Grounding is a particular way of coping that is designed to “ground” you in the present moment.
 In doing so, you can retain your connection with the present moment and reduce the likelihood that you slip into a flashback or obsessive thought.

 The trigger is causing you to respond to either something that happened before or something you’re afraid is going to happen in the future – not what’s occurring in the moment while you’re right there.
 So, what you want to do is get in touch with what is happening in that moment.
 In other words, you want to bring your brain back into the present.

 Another change may consist of changing the timing.
 If you’re at the office and you’re walking by somebody, and all of a sudden, you have a smell that sets off a trigger, you may have to give yourself permission not to react right then and there but give yourself time to get to the bathroom or get to another place and then have your reaction and start dealing with it.

 ** CS = Cheating Spouse.

-This does take work, but the rewards could create a healthier, happier life overall.
-The best holiday gift ever.
+Yes, this does take work, but the rewards could create a healthier, happier life overall.
+And, wouldn’t that be the best holiday gift ever?